 Internet of Things technologies is creating a togetherness in the retail industry.
 With more and more items connected to the IoT, retailers can collect and analyze essential customer data.
 They can use this data to personalize the shopping experience and offer customers personalized experiences with their products.

 Online shopping has made it easier than ever for customers to buy designer clothes, but many of these customers have never tried on an actual piece of clothing.
 One of the best examples of this is luxury fashion.
 A future version of the NRF Show will include a UP Store, where customers can try on actual items from top brands like Louis Vuitton, Calvin Klein, and Tom Ford.

 More and more retailers are exploring ways to get customers to interact with their stores and brands in new ways.
 Virtual reality is a significant trend, and many retailers use VR to help customers explore their brands, products, and even the world around them.

 Retailers are also using social media to help customers engage with their brands.
 Many retailers use Pinterest, Instagram, and Facebook Live to inspire conversation between customers and brands.
 When customers share content that encourages discussion, they create brand advocates, which is precisely what retailers want.

 Making the Most of e-Commerce

 There are a lot of retailers that can learn from online retailers.
 Online retailers have mastered the art of e-commerce.
-Retailers who have already invested heavily in e-commerce have mastered the technology, business model, and customer experience.
-Retailers that have not yet invested heavily in e-commerce should take a hard look at what online retailers are doing right.
+Retailers already invested heavily in e-commerce and have mastered the technology, business model, and customer experience.
+Retailers that have not yet invested heavily in e-commerce should look at what online retailers are doing right.